Skip to Content

 woman grocery shopping canned goods

 Fresh produce is great, but frozen and canned items can be just as tasty and often way cheaper.
 Green beans, corn, and canned pumpkin are perfect examples of ingredients that work well in holiday dishes without the premium price.
+Use these basics to whip up flavorful dishes and save the fresh items for where they really count.
+Your wallet and your guests will thank you.

 9. Keep Dessert Simple